bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The other notable features that this project focused on include
 * USB support - Allows connection of external drives and other devices.
-* Symmetric Multiprocessing (SMP) - More efficient and faster processing.
+* Symmetric Multiprocessing (SMP) - More efficient use of CPU resources.
 * IPv6 - The new standard for internet networking.
 * exFAT/NTFS3 - New Linux support for exFAT and NTFS formatted USB drives.
 * Real time clock (RTC)